 Statistics on the CMT Exam

-Statistical analysis carries 15% weight on CMT Level 1 and underpins quantitative methods on Level 2.
+Statistical analysis belongs to the Advanced Techniques domain, which is 26% of CMT Level I and 40% of CMT Level II.
 Understanding these concepts is essential for risk management and volatility analysis.

 For the complete exam overview, visit the CMT exam guide 2026.